 What DfX means?

 DfX stands for Design for Excellence.
 The aim of DfX is to develop a product that functions as desired throughout its life cycle.
-X is the point of view of how the product is designed.
+X is the angle the product is designed from.

 X can be for example:

 - M – Design for Manufacturing, where the product and manufacturing are designed to be as suitable as possible in relation to production volumes.

 - A – In the Design for Assembly method, the device is developed from an assembly point of view.

 - C – Design for Cost, the goal is to optimize the manufacturing costs with for example production methods, material, and component choices.

 - R – Design for Reliability perspective, the emphasis is on device reliability and long service life.

 - In Q – Design for Quality, the product is made with special emphasis on, for example, visual quality.

 In DfX design products are developed by using a set of operating methods, guidelines, and standards.